 Social distancing is inherently difficult where multiple workers are together in manufacturing settings, at construction sites, and in migrant farm, other farm, and agricultural settings.
-Therefore, in businesses or operations within North American Industry Classification System ("NAICS") sectors 311 to 339 (manufacturing), 236 to 238 (construction), and 111, 112, 1151, and 1152 (agriculture), all workers not participating in a respiratory protection program must wear Face Coverings when they are either within six (6) feet of another person or indoors.
+Therefore, in businesses or operations within North American Industry Classification System ("NAICS") sectors 311 to 339 (manufacturing), 236 to 238 (construction), and 111, 112, 1151, and 1152 (agriculture), all workers not participating in a respiratory protection program must wear Face Coverings when indoors.
 Notwithstanding the above, workers may remove their Face Covering if an exception applies, if they become overheated, or if they eat and drink while working.